 Siri is already in your home, in your pocket, and on your wrist, so why not in your ears as well?
 Apple’s wireless AirPods already let you summon the voice assistant by physically tapping them, but the next iteration of the in-ear device will allow you to simply say, “Hey Siri,” as you would with your phone.
 Not only that, but a patent suggests that the AirPods case could become a portable media player — basically an iPod Nano in disguise.
 And they may be waterproof, too!
 What won’t the next-generation AirPods 2 do?
 Read on to find out.

-Apple’s next-gen AirPods could include everything but the kitchen sink — heck, they could include a kitchen sink too.
-A Bloomberg report from late June by Mark Gurman details Apple’s efforts to improve the next next generation of AirPods by adding noise-cancellation and water resistance.
+Apple’s next-gen AirPods could include everything but the kitchen sink — heck, they could include a kitchen sink, too.
+A Bloomberg report from late June 2018 by Mark Gurman details Apple’s efforts to improve the next next-generation of AirPods by adding noise-cancellation and water resistance.
 Apple also wants to ensure that these AirPods (should we consider them the AirPods 3?) can work even when relatively far away from their companion smartphone or tablet.
-And while you won’t be able to jump into a pool wearing the AirPods, Apple hopes that you’ll be able to go on a long run (even in the rain) without having to worry about sweat or precipitation damaging the earbuds.
+And while you won’t be able to jump into a pool wearing the AirPods, Apple hopes that you’ll be able to go on a long run (even in the rain) without having to worry about sweat or precipitation damaging them.

 Apple also is considering biometric functionality, such as a heart rate monitor.
 Such functionality would clearly come at an increased cost, Gurman noted.